-Each Ph.D. and Ed.D. candidate must write a dissertation based upon an investigation which makes an original contribution to the literature and research of the student’s discipline.
-The Dean of the Graduate School appoints the dissertation director upon recommendation of the chair and/or dean of the college of the doctoral major.
+Each Ph.D. and Ed.D. candidate must write a dissertation based upon an investigation that makes an original contribution to the literature and research of the student’s discipline.
+The Dean of the Graduate School appoints the dissertation director upon recommendation of the component leader and/or dean of the college of the doctoral major.
 In final form, the dissertation must be approved by the student’s committee, specified administrators of the appropriate college or school, and the Dean of the Graduate School.

-Prospectus approval is required by the Research Committee; the department chair, director, or associate dean; dean of the college (if required); and the Dean of the Graduate School, prior to the student beginning research for a dissertation (even if IRB approval is not required).
+Doctoral students must have candidacy approval prior to being enrolled in dissertation.
+Prospectus approval is required by the Research Committee; the component leader; the dean of the college (if required); and the Dean of the Graduate School, prior to the student beginning research for a dissertation (even if IRB approval is not required).

-Enrolled graduate students may use the computer and research consulting services of the Center for Research Design and Analysis (CRDA) in the preparation of their professional papers, theses, and dissertations.
+Enrolled graduate students may use the computer and research consulting services of the Center for Research Design and Analysis (CRDA) in the preparation of their dissertations.
 The center also provides assistance with qualitative and quantitative research designs.
-Student's may also access the services of the Pioneer Center for Student Excellence and the Write Site.
+Students may also access the services of the Pioneer Center for Student Excellence and the Write Site.

-Digital submission of the student's dissertation must be completed no later than the filing date listed in the Graduate School “Graduation Deadlines.’’
-One or more bound copies at the expense of the student, may be required by the student's major department.
-Copyright ownership of theses and dissertations is retained by the student, but the student must grant to TWU royalty-free permission to reproduce and publicly distribute copies of the thesis or dissertation.
+Copyright ownership of a dissertation is retained by the student, but the student must grant TWU royalty-free permission to reproduce and publicly distribute copies of the thesis or dissertation.
 In circumstances where the research for the thesis or dissertation has been done in conjunction with other policies discussed in the Texas Woman’s University Policy on Intellectual Property, those policies will apply with regard to the students.

-All dissertations are uploaded to ProQuest and are included in Dissertation Abstracts International.
-The student pays for microfilming at the time of filing the dissertation and abstract in the Graduate School.
-Copyrighting, which remains optional, may be secured during the submission process for an additional fee.
-Details concerning the abstracts, microfilming, copyrighting, and their fees are available in the Graduate School.
+All dissertations are uploaded to Texas Digital Library (TDL) and dissertation abstracts are included in Dissertation Abstracts International.
+The student pays for digitizing at the time of filing the dissertation and abstract.
+Details concerning submission, copyrighting, and fees are available on the Graduate School website.

-Students are urged to consult the Graduate School publications Guide to the Preparation and Processing of Dissertations, Theses, and Professional Papers and Formatting Navigator for additional information.
+Students are urged to consult the Graduate School publication Thesis, Dissertation, & Professional Paper Technical Manual for additional information.
 (See also Policies and Guidelines for Graduate Students: General Requirements and Regulations for Doctoral Degrees, Committees on Dissertations, Theses, and Professional Papers.)